 An exploration of basic principles of learning and behavior across species.
 Students will be exposed to the latest concepts and methods in the field via discussion and hands-on experimentation, and will learn how to collect, analyze, and interpret animal and human behavior in a comparative context.

-This course will focus on the application of psychological science to issues of motivation in educational contexts.
-Students will be introduced to the primary literature and a variety of methodologies (e.g., laboratory, survey, interview) for understanding how motivational processes operate across development.
+A focus on the application of psychological science to issues of motivation in educational contexts.
+Students will be introduced to the primary literature and learn to use a variety of methodologies (e.g., quantitative, qualitative) for understanding how motivational processes operate across development.

 207 Social Psychology

 This section examines the ways individuals think, feel, and act in social situations.
 Students will read the primary literature, learn about current empirical methods to approach social psychological questions, and conduct original empirical research.

 In this course, students will be familiarized with some basic cognitive processes and cognitive resources such as working memory, long-term memory, concepts, visual imagery, and reasoning.
 In addition to reading and discussing the primary literature, students will also become familiar with data collection and data analysis methods.
 Not offered 2019–20.